Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 5. Provide additional documentation if you're seeking an extension for complications

-Pro tip: Get copies of all forms ahead of time and have your healthcare provider's office information ready.
+Pro tip: Get copies of all forms ahead of time and have your healthcare provider's contact information ready.
 Some policies require your doctor to complete portions of the claim, which can delay processing if you wait until after delivery.

 The Waiting Period (Elimination Period) Explained